stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

 Here's a fun example that combines much of what we've learned today:

 1. Use the `SCNCLR` command.

 2. Type the line of code below:

-    `10 FOR X = 1 to 40 : ? "{Pur}{RVS ON}▇{RVS OFF}"{Blk}; : NEXT`
+    `10 FOR X = 1 to 1000 : ? "{Pur}{RVS ON}▇; : NEXT`

-2. `RUN` the code
+3. `RUN` the code

-3. Using the cursor keys, move to the top-left corner of the screen.
+4. Using the cursor keys, move to the top-left corner of the screen.

-4. Move the cursor down 10 characters and to the right 10 characters.
+5. Move the cursor down 10 characters and to the right 10 characters.

-5. Press `⎋` + `T`.
+6. Press `⎋` + `T`.

-6. Move the cursor down 15 characters and to the right 20 characters.
+7. Move the cursor down 15 characters and to the right 20 characters.

-7. Press `⎋` + `B`.
+8. Press `⎋` + `B`.

-8. Use the `SCNCLR` command.
+9. `SCNCLR` to clear the screen.

+10. `^` + `2` to change to black characters.

 The screen will clear, a thick purple border will appears, and you now have a smaller 20 x 15 window to work within.
 Play around in that window.
 To clear the screen window:

 1. Press `⌂` twice
-2. Use the `SCNCLR` command.
+2. `SCNCLR` to clear the screen.

 ## Random Thoughts

-1. This was a fun episode and it was interesting to learn the many things I forgot about Commodore Basic.
+1. This was a fun episode and it was interesting to learn the many things I forgot about Commodore Basic and character control.

+2. The episode is a bit laborious and I'm sure those with basic Commodore computer experience will find some of the content tedious.
+Blame the old school teacher in me, but I believe repetition is the best way learn.

-2. I found myself using the VICE Plus/4 emulator, along with my Plus/4, while writing this post.
+3. I found myself using the VICE Plus/4 emulator, along with my Plus/4, while writing this post.
 It was handy to bounce around Atom and VICE to experiment.
 And I can copy and paste code from my Linux software directly into VICE!
 I'm becoming much more familiar with VICE and see the advantage.
-Many of which I'm plannig to show in a new series of video and posts.
+Many of which I'm planning to show in a new series of video and posts.
 Stay tuned for more but this also works well with my theme of learning how to use retro-computers using modern tools and equipment (see [Pi1541](/pi1541) and [Tapuino](/tapuino-1) posts/videos).

-3. I've no idea how to use screen windows in programming.
+4. I've no idea how to use screen windows in programming.
 I tweeted [Bil Herd](https://twitter.com/BilHerd), tweet below, to see if he might respond and offer an assist.

-    <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/BilHerd?ref_src=twsrc%5Etfw">@BilHerd</a>, I&#39;m working on Chapter 4 in the Plus/4 user&#39;s manual for my next post/video and wondered if you had insight on &quot;Screen Windows&quot; (pg.
+   <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/BilHerd?ref_src=twsrc%5Etfw">@BilHerd</a>, I&#39;m working on Chapter 4 in the Plus/4 user&#39;s manual for my next post/video and wondered if you had insight on "Screen Windows" (pg.
 53)?
 What was their intent and how could they be accessed in code?
-Other than a novelty, I&#39;m not understanding their intended use.</p>&mdash; Steven Combs (retroCombs)🕹️ (@StevenCombs) <a href="https://twitter.com/StevenCombs/status/1299490942286811137?ref_src=twsrc%5Etfw">August 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Other than a novelty, I&#39;m not understanding their intended use.</p>— Steven Combs (retroCombs)🕹️ (@StevenCombs) <a href="https://twitter.com/StevenCombs/status/1299490942286811137?ref_src=twsrc%5Etfw">August 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+5. This blog post really was fun to produce and in itself was an educational journey for me as I learned how to use CSS to style and color text.

+6. The next chapter, 5, is all about numbers and calculations.
+It's a short chapter, but I'm going to have to break out the math teacher in me to accurately describe and demonstrate features.

 ## Join the Fun